Home

 Let’s ignore the warnings for now and just look at the plots.

-What’s the problem here?
+What’s prpblems do you see here?
 How would you go about fixing it?
 Remember that we can look at the help for a function to see available options: ?facet_wrap()

 By default, when making a faceted plot, ggplot fixes the x and y axes to the same bounds across all plots.
 Sometimes this is desired, other times it is not.
-Here we want to allow both x and y axes to change freely across plot.
+For these data, it probably is best to keep the same scales when presenting the data so that the relationships between the sizes of different lizard species are clear, but for exploration, it’s useful to allow different x and y scales so we can better see what’s going on.

 If you look at the scales argument in the documentation for facet_wrap(), this looks like what we want.

 If that hadn’t been helpful, we can always google something like “ggplot facets different axes”.
-I get this as the top result, and it also indicates that we need to set the scales argument to "free".
+I get this as one of the top results, and it also indicates that we need to set the scales argument to "free".

 ggplot(data = all_data) +